IHT Business Relief – how it works

 It is common to refer to a qualifying business as ‘trading’ although the provisions are slightly nuanced in that any shareholding in an unlisted company can qualify for BR unless it undertakes a disqualifying activity (see 6 above).
 It is a different test compared to capital gains tax (CGT) Business Asset Disposal Relief or the corporation tax Substantial Shareholdings Exemption, but some principles are similar.

 Relief is available for a controlling interest in a quoted company, but such circumstances are rare.
-Shares listed on AIM are treated as unquoted for these purposes.
+Shares listed on AIM are treated as unquoted for these purposes (but will receive less beneficial treatment than unquoted shares under the proposed new rules).

 Once you have confirmed that an asset is RBP, it is necessary to consider if there are any excepted assets within the business / company.